Age Dependent Hawkes Process

 where $r_t^k$ is a suitable limit of the initial processes in population $k$.
 In Theorem \ref{koroet}, we discuss criteria under which such a system exists.
-Our second main theorem, Theorem \ref{theo:prop}, shows that this system will indeed be a limit process for the generalized Hawkes processes for $N\con \infty$.
+Our second main theorem, Theorem \ref{theo:prop}, shows that this system will indeed be a limit process for the age dependent Hawkes processes for $N\con \infty$.
 We also discuss in Lemma \ref{weightapproximation} how robust the system is to adjusting the weight functions.
-Not only is this robustness a good model feature in itself, but it also allows approximation of an arbitrary Age Dependent Hawkes process, using weight functions with better features.
-For example, weight functions such as Erlang densities or exponential polynomials induce Markovian systems, see \cite{SusEva}.
+Not only is this robustness a good model feature in itself, but it also allows approximation of an arbitrary age dependent Hawkes process, using weight functions with better features.
+Examples are weight functions given by Erlang densities or exponential polynomials which induce Markovian systems, see \cite{SusEva}.

 We close our article with an Appendix where we collect some proofs and useful results about counting processes.